Brandon Burlsworth

-Brandon Vaughn Burlsworth (September 20, 1976 – April 28, 1999) was an offensive lineman for the Arkansas Razorbacks football team from 1995 to 1998.
-He joined the team as a walk-on and eventually became an All-American.
+Brandon Vaughn Burlsworth (September 20, 1976 – April 28, 1999) was an American football player who was an offensive lineman of the Arkansas Razorbacks football team from 1995 to 1998.
+He initially joined the team as a walk-on, eventually earning a scholarship and would later become an All-American.

-Football career
+Burlsworth would later be drafted by the Indianapolis Colts in the third round of the 1999 NFL draft, but would never play for them due to his death in a car accident just eleven days after being drafted.